YICHAO ZENG 曾逸超

 — in the style of Satoru Iwata (1959-2015)

-While I believe in the intrinsic value of fundamental research, I am especially delighted when science can help to understand biodiversity conservation or public health issues in the real world - a goal that I strive to achieve with my research.
-You can find my CV here.
+While I believe in the intrinsic value of fundamental research, I am especially delighted when science can help to understand biodiversity conservation or public health issues in the real world.

 Research areas: Species interactions, Macroevolution, Evolutionary community ecology